 The course considers the implications of our policy and operational responses across a spectrum from social cohesion through to disruption of terrorist actions.
 You will receive a comprehensive, up-to date overview of the nature of the terrorist threat in Australia and internationally, as well as the range of policy and operational responses.
 This will be balanced with the latest research and policy developments related to the difficult policy challenges around countering violent extremism.

 You will be informed by leading international researchers who are guiding international policy responses.
-Speakers from the senior ranks of the public service, academia, the private sector and community groups will examine key policy questions in the light of societal resilience and cohesion, multiculturalism and politics.
+Presenters from the senior ranks of the public service, academia, the private sector and community groups will examine key policy questions in the light of social cohesion, and trends in terrorism.

 Scope and content